gilnam74/vex-sneppet/Python-for-artists.md

 # Introduction
-I hope nobody doubts that the ability to write even a simple scripts it's a huge benefit for any CG artist.
+I hope nobody doubts that the ability to write even simple scripts it's a huge benefit for any CG artist.
 Why then it's not that common for artists to be able to code?
 Probably there is only one reason besides laziness: people thinking that coding is hard and requires a special gift.
 But this is not the case, anybody can build programs that will make their life way easier.

-Try to follow these tutorials and you will get the knowledge on how to build your own working tools!
+Follow this tutorial and you will get the knowledge on how to build your own working tools!

 When dealing with a programming we should decide which language we would use to achieve our goals first.
 And choosing the proper language sometimes is a really sophisticated task required a huge experience in computer science.
 Fortunately for CG artist, this choice has been already made by the developer of your favorite software.
 Lucky users of Maya, Nuke, Houdini and a lot of other major DCC (hello, Adobe!) support Python.
 And this is super awesome great because Python is very easy to learn and use.